 Place Category: Towns

-This attractive village derives its name from St. Osyth daughter of the first Christian King of East Anglia, who was beheaded by the Danes in AD 653.
+This charming and attractive village derives its name from St. Osyth daughter of the first Christian King of East Anglia.
+Located centrally within the village is a selection of shops and eateries.
 The village centre is dominated by the Augustinian Priory ruins and its magnificent Gatehouse, which was completed in 1475.
+The latter forms one of the finest monastic buildings in the country.

 The Church of St. Peter and St. Paul in the village centre has unusual internal red brick piers and arches.